-22. Curriculum and Staying Safe
+24. Curriculum and Staying Safe

-- Working Together to Safeguard Children (2018) states that the curriculum should ensure opportunities for "developing children's understanding, awareness and resilience". - Schools play a pivotal and essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The school uses the PSHE and RSE curriculum to increase self-esteem, self-awareness and social and emotional understanding, assertiveness and decision making this ensures that our pupils/students have a range of strategies to ensure their own protection and that they are able to also protect others.
-Online safety is also integrated into the curriculum - The school ensures that teachers that teach the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
-For further information and training on Medway PSHE programs please follow the link: School PSHE programmes - Children feel they can talk to a range of staff when they feel they are worried and can feedback about their school experience.
-Children at Thames View Primary Schooll will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate. - Other systems that exist outside of expected day to day classroom interaction and support include: anti-bullying policy/ ambassadors, questionnaires, worry boxes, inclusion hub, wellbeing TAs.
+- ^{24.1.} Schools play a pivotal and crucial role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; "what is 'safe"; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - ^{24.2.} Our curriculum provides opportunities for increasing self-esteem, self-awareness, social and emotional understanding, assertiveness and decision making; this ensures that our pupils/students have a range of strategies to ensure their protection and that they can also protect others. - ^{24.3.} Online safety is integrated into the curriculum.

-23. The Use of School Premises by Other Organisations
+- ^{24.4.} We recognise the crucial role that school plays in preventative education.
+We have a whole school approach that creates a culture of zero tolerance for racism, ableism, sexism, misogyny, homophobia and sexual violence/harassment. - ^{24.5.} The school ensures that those delivering the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
+For further information and training on Medway PSHE programs please follow the link: School PSHE programmes. - ^{24.6.} Other systems and interventions that exist outside of day-to-day teaching opportunities, classroom interaction and support include:: anti-bullying policy/ ambassadors, questionnaires, worry boxes, inclusion hub, wellbeing TAs.

-Services or activities provided separately by another organisation from time to time may seek to use the school premises.
-The Trust Central Team will seek written assurance that the organisations concerned have suitable policies and procedures in place with regard to safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers.
+25. The Use of School Premises by Other Organisations

-- The governing body or proprietor will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate. - 23.3.
-Without this assurance then an application to use the premises will be refused - If The Howard Academy Trust receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
-The Howard Academy Trust will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.
+- ^{25.1.} Services or activities provided separately by another organisation from time to time may seek to use the school premises.
+The Trust Central Team will seek written assurance that the organisations concerned have suitable policies and procedures in place with regard to safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - ^{25.2.} The governing body or proprietor will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate. - ^{25.3.} Without this assurance then an application to use the premises will be refused - ^{25.4.} If Thames View Primary School receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
+Thames View Primary School will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.

-24. Security
+26. Security